kasun-fernando/personal-webpage/_pages/teaching.md

 ### Teaching Experience

 #### **Minicourses** (designed and taught)
-- 2021 - Dynamical Systems: Stability, Bifurcations & Applications, International Conference on Multidisciplinary Approaches in Science
+- 2021 - Dynamical Systems: Stability, Bifurcations & Applications, International Conference on Multidisciplinary Approaches in Science, University of Colombo
-- 2019 - Higher-order Asymptotics for Limit Theorems in Dynamical Systems, University of Toronto
+- 2019 - Asymptotics for Limit Theorems in Dynamical Systems, University of Toronto
 - 2019 - Introduction to Dynamical Systems, University of Colombo

 #### **Instructor** at the Math Outreach Office, University of Toronto